calebtuttle/portfoliobuilder/README.md

 ## Quickstart
 The following demonstrates how to construct, inspect, and purchase a basket of stocks.

-To run Portfolio Builder, execute the command_line_app script with:
+To run Portfolio Builder, run the command_line_app script with:

     portfoliobuilder/portfoliobuilder$ python command_line_app.py

-You should be presented with a short welcome message followed by a prompt:
+You should be presented with a short welcome message and prompt:

     Welcome to the portfoliobuilder command line application.
     Enter 'help' to see commands.
 Enter 'q' to quit, or kill with ^c.
     >

-For this example, let us buy all the stocks in the S&P500, but instead of weighting those stocks by market cap (like the S&P500 does), we will weight them equally.
+For this example, we will buy all the stocks in the S&P500, but instead of weighting those stocks by market cap (like the S&P500 does), we will weight them equally.
 First, we create a basket from an index:

     > newbasketfromindex ^GSPC equal 50